ibexa/documentation-developer/docs/content_management/content_management_api/section_api.md

 ---
-description: PHP API enables you to create Sections assign content to them as well as get various information about the Section.
+description: PHP API enables you to create Sections, assign content to them as well as get various information about the Section.
 ---

 # Section API

-[Sections](admin_panel.md#sections) enable you to divide content into groups which can later be used e.g. as basis for permissions.
+[Sections](admin_panel.md#sections) enable you to divide content into groups which can later be used, for example, as basis for permissions.

 You can manage Sections by using the PHP API by using `SectionService`.